 Allows an object to try to free resources and perform other cleanup operations before it is reclaimed by garbage collection.(Inherited from .)

-Serves as a hash function for a particular type.(Inherited from .)
+Serves as the default hash function.(Inherited from .)

 Creates a shallow copy of the current(Inherited from . .)

 Factory method of TimerTasks.
 A IContext thread.
 The timer duration is subject to the timer resolution specified by the context property 'TimerResolutionInMsecs', up to the nearest timer resolution interval.
 For example, if the context timer resolution is 50 ms, and a timer is started with a duration of 60 ms, then the timer duration is rounded up to 100 ms (2 ticks), and then one further tick is added for a total timer duration of 150 ms. This extra tick accounts for the fact that the current tick might be just about to advance when the timer is started.
 Thus, the actual timeout in this example is approximately in the range of 100 ms to 150 ms.allows applications to execute a user-defined delegate in the context of a given